-“But if every animal were to get what it required for self-defense, the mouse might qualify for a nuclear device.
-A dirty rat might build a dirty bomb.”
+“I assure you that I will never wear a shoe of any size.
+Over and above that, if every animal were to get what it required for self-defense—well, just think of it.
+The mouse might qualify for a nuclear device.
+A dirty mole might build a dirty bomb.”

-“How can they possibly justify all those guns?”
-Jimmy wondered out loud.
-“It appears we’ve wandered into a political cartoon.”
+“How can they possibly justify all these guns?”
+I wondered out loud.
+“It appears we’ve wandered into a war zone or a political cartoon.”

-I explained that with everybody armed everybody could feel safe.
+Charlie thought that with everybody armed everybody could feel safer.
 “I mean, you’re not about to pull a gun on me if you know I have one, too.
-That’s the argument anyway.
 The gun rights people think that this should put an end to gun violence.”

-“Ha,” exploded Jimmy, “Everyone ‘packing heat,’ as they say, doesn’t make me feel one bit safer.”
+“Ha,” I exclaimed.
+“Everybody ‘packing heat,’ as they say, doesn’t make me feel one bit safer.”

 “That’s because you’re not packing, too.”

-“No, I asked why people were afraid of me.”
+“No, I asked why humans were afraid of me.”

 “But they’re afraid of you because you’re a bear.”

-“So you have an answer now?” he asked.
+“So you have an answer now?”
+I finally said.